 - If you have a license, but you need a new Activation Code since you've switched to a different computer, please have a look here: Software/license reactivation (requesting new activation codes)

-You don't own the required license
+If you don't own the required license

 On Windows systems, please remove the unlicensed content by uninstalling the corresponding trial software.
 Use the dedicated functions in Windows for this (Control Panel ▸ Programs & Features etc.).